 In addition to improving your surgery scheduling and giving your patients much needed peace-of-mind before surgery, you’ll also reduce the amount of clarifying phone calls needed and eliminate the risk of miscommunications.
 Patients reported positive outcomes from a letter of this nature, in addition to a reduction in patient complaints due to a lack of information.

 But when there are so many steps involved and potential for things to differ based on the procedure, it’s easy for something to fall between the cracks.
-Implementing a digital checklist means having one place – accessible from anywhere – to keep track of each step and whether or not it’s been completed.
+Implementing a digital checklist means having one place – accessible from anywhere – to keep track of each step and whether it’s been completed or not.

 You can create a digital checklist in Excel or Google or you can use Surgimate’s dedicated surgical scheduling checklist.
-This can be customized based on procedure type; you’ll be sure to never miss a step.
+This can be customized based on procedure type.

 There’s no need to reinvent the wheel each time a new surgery is scheduled.
 Especially when your surgeons specialize in a certain area and are likely to be performing the same procedures over and over.
 Your staff know that for each surgery they will need to select the facility to schedule (i.e. an ASC or hospital), what CPT & ICD-10 codes to use, what equipment is needed, and the case length.